Garnik645/cpp_problems/doc/dict1.md

 For creating and deleting dynamic arrays you should use operators `new` and `delete`.

 ## 1. Main structure :star:
+Write a dictionary class, which will act as a dictionary book.
+Every dictionary will have a publication year and an array of words.
+It will also have some basic functionality to interact with objects of this type.

+Member functions which should be implemented are provided below:
 ```c++
 // class for a Dictionary
 class Dictionary {